algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 #### E. API Connector

-- Lets you connect to external APIs (RESTful APIs) without code.
+- Allows you to connect to external APIs (RESTful APIs) without writing code.
 - Define API calls and use them in workflows or data sources.

 #### F. Responsive Engine